bpsuntrup/hsnake/README.md

 # curses
-Use `stack run` to run this example ncurses program.
-Then it will display a window.
-Press `q` to quit.
+Use `stack run` to play.

+Look mom, I can write in Haskell!